Ministry of the Interior (Lithuania)

 The Ministry of the Interior of the Republic of Lithuania (Lietuvos Respublikos vidaus reikalų ministerija) is charged with the oversight of public safety, border protection, migration control, emergency response, public administration and governance, the civil service, and local and regional development initiatives.
 Its operations are authorized by the Constitution of the Republic of Lithuania, decrees issued by the President and Prime Minister, and laws passed by the Seimas (Parliament).
-The current head of the ministry is Agnė Bilotaitė.

 History

 The Ministry of the Interior was first was established on 11 November 1918.
 Its first minister was Vladas Stašinskas.
 During the interwar period, many of the functions of the present day Ministry of Social Security and Labour as well as Ministry of Health were under the Ministry of the Interior.
 The Ministry of the Interior in its current form was restored on 17 March 1990.